 Artificial intelligence (AI) is one of today’s trending topics across different business sectors.
 Simply put, AI is a term to describe types of technology that can simulate human intelligence.
 AI is used to analyze data in a contextual manner to provide requested information, supply interpretation, or trigger an event based on the results.

 Japan’s AI market is currently on the rise.
-According to a study conducted by a Japanese think-tank, the Ernst & Young Institute, the size of Japan’s AI market is estimated to grow from approximately JPY 3.7 trillion in 2015 to JPY 23 trillion in 2020, a six-fold increase.
-Consequently, the market size will reach about JPY 87 trillion by 2030.
+The size of Japan’s AI market is estimated to grow from approximately JPY 81,844 million in 2019 to JPY 345,886 million in 2024, with 33.4% CAGR.
 Japanese organizations in numerous industries are already using AI technologies in varied business functions.
 One of these industries is marketing and advertising.

 Artificial intelligence in marketing and advertising